akullpp/awesome-java/README.md

 - [Jetty](https://www.eclipse.org/jetty/) - Provides a Web server and javax.servlet container, plus support for HTTP/2, WebSocket, OSGi, JMX, JNDI, JAAS and many other integrations.
 - [nanohttpd](https://github.com/NanoHttpd/nanohttpd) - Tiny, easily embeddable HTTP server.
 - [WildFly](https://www.wildfly.org) - Formerly known as JBoss and developed by Red Hat with extensive Java EE support.
 (LGPL-2.1-only)

+### Technical Analysis

+_Tools used for Technical Analysis of Financial Data_

+- [ta4j](https://github.com/ta4j/ta4j) - Ta4j is an open source library for technical analysis.
+It provides the basic components for creation, evaluation and execution of trading strategies.
+- [TA-Lib](https://ta-lib.org/) - TA-Lib is widely used by trading software developers requiring to perform technical analysis of financial market data.

 ### Template Engine